 Our laboratory was the first to directly visualize the steric-blocking mechanism of muscle regulation by identifying the positions assumed by tropomyosin on actin in the presence and the absence of Ca2+ using cryo-electron microscopy and negative staining.
 We also have demonstrated that during muscle activation tropomyosin moves away from myosin cross-bridge binding sites on actin in two highly cooperative steps, one induced by Ca2+ binding to troponin and a second induced by the binding of myosin to actin.
 Our laboratory is continuing the above-mentioned studies to obtain even greater resolution of the processes involved.
 At the same time, we are investigating the structural organization of troponin on thin filaments and the changes it undergoes on binding of Ca2+.
-We are also engaged in studies on the structural interactions of other actin binding proteins including a-actinin, caldesmon, calponin, cortactin, filamin and native and mutant dystrophin, namely proteins that play important roles in the organization of the cytoskeleton in striated and smooth muscles as well as in non-muscle cells.
+We have also been engaged in studies on the structural interactions of other actin binding proteins including α-actinin, myosin binding protein-C, caldesmon, calponin, cortactin, filamin and native and mutant dystrophin, namely proteins that play important roles in the organization of the cytoskeleton in striated and smooth muscles as well as in non-muscle cells.
+(03/17/2021)

 - Princeton University, PhD

 - State University of New York at Stony Brook, BS

 - Published on 6/22/2022

 Rynkiewicz MJ, Pavadai E, Lehman W. Modeling Human Cardiac Thin Filament Structures.
 Front Physiol.
 2022; 13:932333.
 PMID: 35812320.

 - Published on 5/14/2022